jaygal0/portfolio-nextjs/posts/210801-sunday-scribbles.md

 This space is a way for me to put the reps in.
 By putting in the work on a consistent basis, I can't help but get better at my craft.

 To be able to express yourself in written form - and quickly for that matter - is an important skill.
-Communicating in general is essential, and by getting better at writing it'll tranfer to all forms of communication.
+Communicating in general is essential, and by getting better at writing it'll transfer to all forms of communication.

 At least, that's what I hope.